shbach/privacyguides.org/docs/basics/erasing-data.md

 !!! note

     None of these methods are guaranteed to make your data completely unrecoverable.
-The best (and most fun) method is to
+The best (and most fun) method is to grab a hammer or your favorite implement of destruction and smash it into pieces.
+Of course, make sure to be careful not injure yourself or anyone else.

 ###:material-harddisk:HDD